skypjack/entt/README.md

 ## Motivation

-I started working on `EnTT` because of the wrong reason: my goal was to design an entity-component system that beated another well known open source solution in terms of performance and used (possibly) less memory in the average case.<br/>
+I started developing `EnTT` for the _wrong_ reason: my goal was to design an entity-component system to beat another well known open source solution both in terms of performance and possibly memory usage.<br/>
-In the end, I did it, but it wasn't much satisfying.
+In the end, I did it, but it wasn't very satisfying.
 Actually it wasn't satisfying at all.
 The fastest and nothing more, fairly little indeed.
 When I realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my own library* at the same time.